 If concomitant use is necessary, consider dosage reduction of Hydrocodone Bitartrate and Acetaminophen Tablets until stable drug effects are achieved.
-Evaluate patients at frequent intervals for respiratory depression and sedation.
+Follow patients for respiratory depression and sedation at frequent intervals.
 If a CYP3A4 inhibitor is discontinued, consider increasing the Hydrocodone Bitartrate and Acetaminophen Tablets dosage until stable drug effects are achieved.
-Evaluate for signs of opioid withdrawal.
+Follow for signs or symptoms of opioid withdrawal.